Constantly optimized fan control resolves turbine tip clearance issues caused by overcooling

 Turbine Cooling Air Optimization

 "Turbine Cooling Air Optimization" improves the performance of gas turbines in power plants.
 It improves the power generation efficiency of air-cooled gas turbines through control of the turbine cooling air (TCA) fans to optimize the rotor cooling air (RCA) temperature.
-The technology has already been proven on 12 commercially operating units.
+The technology has already been proven on 14 commercially operating units (as of Dec.
+2021).